vishesh-kumar-singh/PIXEL_PERSONA/Final_assignment/240594_LavanyaSrivastava/README.md

 - The second Conv2D layer has 64 filters and ReLU activation.
 - Finally, a Dense layer with a single unit and sigmoid activation is used for binary classification.

+The trained model weights can be downloaded from [Google Drive](https://drive.google.com/file/d/1LPNPLoSAv7eXvvIuimu-L7TXW7VmDtdY/view?usp=share_link)

 ## Results

-The model was trained for 3 epochs and achieved an accuracy of 0.96 on the test set.
+The model was trained for 5 epochs and achieved an accuracy of 97.21% on the test set.
 The confusion matrix is

 ![Confusion Matrix](confusion_matrix.png)